Why We Teach:

 But that wasn’t all.
 I wanted also to equip them, musically and emotionally, to nurture their own inner musical spark to the fullest.
 And I wanted them to have this kind of support available to them right from their very first lesson.

-I was eventually able to overcome this less-than-ideal start, to enter and graduate from the conservatory, and to build a successful career.
-But this challenging journey made me intensely aware of the importance of the "right start", the right kind of expert guidance and encouragement from the very beginning, in order to fully to enjoy playing at any level.
+I was eventually able to overcome these challenges, to enter and graduate from the conservatory, and to build a successful career.
+But this all made me intensely aware of the importance of the "right start", the right kind of expert guidance and encouragement from the very beginning, in order to build a firm foundation and fully enjoy playing at any level.

-My hope is that the “Wayland School of Music Difference” results not only in our students playing their instruments better and with greater ease; but also gives them confidence in their own musical voice, a rewarding avenue for self-expression, a deeper understanding of their inner strengths, and - no matter how long they carry on playing their instruments - a life-long enjoyment and appreciation of music.
+Our vision is that this “Wayland School of Music Difference” should result not only in our students playing their instruments better and with greater ease; but also give them confidence in their musical voice, an avenue for self-expression, a deeper understanding of their inner strengths, and - no matter how long they carry on playing their instruments - a life-long enjoyment and appreciation of music.

 Come and experience the “Wayland School of Music Difference” for yourself!
 Contact us to arrange a free “try-out” lesson.